Sten7/CppND-Memory-Management-Chatbot/README.md

-This repository contains a personal solution of the assigment "Project 3: Memory Management Chatbot" of the Udacity C++ Nanodegree Program.
+This repository contains a personal solution of the assignment "Project 3: Memory Management Chatbot" of the Udacity C++ Nanodegree Program.

 # CPPND: Memory Management Chatbot